mitranim/wordplay/readme.md

 misantrophy © LJ

-junkle (overgrown scrapyard) © LR
+junkle (overgrown scrapyard) © VA

 existence of "division" implies existence of "dihearing" © M

 existence of "diffusion" implies existence of "diffission" © M

-russianalization (BS reasons for atrocities from Russian govnovernment) © LR
+russianalization (BS reasons for atrocities from Russian govnovernment) © VA

-the existence of "grimoire" implies the existence of "joyoire" © LR
+the existence of "grimoire" implies the existence of "joyoire" © VA

 stedium (dull congregation) © M